 Four Seasons and Moderate Climate

 The Washington DC area has four seasons and the weather is moderate with warm summers and mild winters.
-The region rarely has extreme weather events like tornadoes, hurricanes and drought.
+The region rarely has extreme weather events like tornadoes, hurricanes, or drought.
 Each season is generally equal in length and offers something special.Continue to 5 of 5 below.

 05 of 05